Interstate 85: South Carolina

 I-85 provides the major transportation route for the Upstate of South Carolina, linking together the major centers of Greenville and Spartanburg with regional centers of importance.
 In Spartanburg, BMW has a major manufacturing plant that can be seen from the highway.
 In South Carolina, I-85 bypasses Clemson and Anderson on the way to Greenville.
 Beginning at Anderson, I-85 widens from four to six lanes.
 Near Powdersville, US 29 joins I-85 and they run concurrently until they cross the Saluda River.
 I-85 bypasses just south of Greenville but provides two links into the city via spur routes I-185 and I-385.

 I-85 also has direct exits to Greenville–Spartanburg International Airport, which serves the Greenville–Spartanburg metropolitan area.
 I-85 then bypasses the city of Spartanburg to the north.
 Its original route is now signed as I-85 Business (I-85 Bus) and was approved by the American Association of State Highway and Transportation Officials (AASHTO) on April 22, 1995.
 Near milemarker 70, I-85 intersects with I-26.
 The exits are signed as exits 70A for eastbound traffic and 70B for westbound traffic.
-North of Spartanburg, I-85 narrows from six lanes back to four lanes and bypasses Gaffney.
+North of Spartanburg, I-85 narrows from six lanes back to four lanes and continues inside Gaffney.
 Much of the terrain between Spartanburg and the North Carolina border is rural in nature but congested to the state line due to its location near Charlotte.